sourcebots/docs/content/kit/power-board.md

 Finally, there are connectors for external Start and On|Off switches.
 You may connect any latching switch for the On|Off switch, or a push-to-make button for the Start button.

 {{% notice note %}}
-If you intend to use only the internal On|Off switch, you must connect a CamCon to the On|Off connector with a wire connecting one pin to the other pin on the same connector.
+If you intend to use only the internal On|Off switch, you must plug a CamCon into the On|Off connector with a wire connecting one pin to the other pin on the same connector.
 {{% /notice %}}

 ## Indicators